Tag Archives: Term 1

 Assignment:

-Welcome to my classroom website for Networking and Cybersecurity!
+Welcome to my classroom website for AP Cybersecurity!
 Frankly, I’m surprised you’re here – I’m not going to introduce this website to the rest of the class for another couple of days.
 I guess until then, it’ll be our little secret.
 This website will be your one-stop shop for all classroom assignments, announcements and materials pertaining to the class.

 1. Take a look around!
 I’ll explain everything here very soon.